Get all the latest data for Indonesia

 Which property types are increasing faster in value in Indonesia as of 2026?

-As of early 2026, the ranking of property types by value appreciation in Indonesia goes as follows: villas (especially in Bali) lead with the highest growth, followed by suburban landed houses and cluster homes, then townhouses, and finally apartments and condominiums which trail behind.
+As of early 2026, the ranking of property types by appreciation in Indonesia goes: Bali villas at the top, followed by suburban landed houses and cluster homes, then townhouses, and Jakarta apartments trailing at the bottom of the pack.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: